artsmf/blog/content/projects/drawing/hermit.md

 ---

 <figcaption>Charcoal, sanguine and pastel on paper, 14.5in x 11.5in</figcaption>
 This was a breakthrough piece for me in terms of likeness, technique, and materials.
+I used the Trois Crayons technique, which has become a favorite.
+Trois Crayons refers to using charcoal with red and white chalk.
+In this piece I use Nitram charcoal and hard pastels in sanguine and warm white instead of the traditional chalk.

 <br>
 <br>